Soren64/Inventory-Management-System/README.md

 The application manages a local database (SQLlite).
 The database is created and managed for you all through .NET (No SQL/queries required!).

+# How to Run
+Requires .NET SDK (version 5.0 used in this application).
+Clone the repo, then in the project directory run "dotnet build" (for bin/obj files- NOT included) then "dotnet run" from the command line.

 # License
 None.